-While some business ventures take years of ideation and planning before things get rolling, Abby found her e-commerce path as a happy accident.
+Abby Robertson of the Kringle Krate found her e-commerce path as a happy accident.
+Some business ventures take years of ideation and planning before things get rolling– but this wasn’t the case for Abby.
 The Kringle Krate story begins with a Christmas Eve activity box that she created for her family members.
 Naturally, they were a hit.
 When Abby branched out to showcase her idea at craft fairs, the boxes went viral on social media.
 In case you’re wondering what a “Kringle Krate” is, it’s a themed Christmas box (though Abby has expanded her themes to include birthday and pets.)
 Ideal for children ages 3-10 that delivers family traditions in a structured way.
 From enjoying a cup of hot cocoa to helping your children set out reindeer food, Abby’s Kringle Krate boxes heighten the magic of Christmas Eve.

 In this episode we will be discussing: